omkarcloud/.github/profile/README.md

 Project: [Omkar DevTools](https://www.omkar.cloud/devtools/)

-If you're in need of custom scrapers, look no further!
-We are a team of professional scrapers ready to assist you.
-For requesting custom scrapers, please contact chetan@omkar.cloud.
+If you're in need of custom scrapers, please contact chetan@omkar.cloud to discuus your needs.

 Thanks,